 Melinda Faylor, a native of New York City, received her BM from the Oberlin Conservatory and her MM in piano performance from the Manhattan School of Music.
 She has worked extensively with electronics and has performed original electroacoustic music at the University of North Carolina in Greensboro, Hofstra University (NY), the Performance Garage (PA), the Firehouse Space (NY), Spectrum (NY), Grounds for Sculpture (NJ), Andrea Clearfield’s Salon (PA), the Home Audio series (NY), the Park Church Co-op (NY), the Brooklyn Public Library and the North Brooklyn Arts Festival.
 In 2018 Ms Faylor was an artist in residence at the Cannery in South Penobscot, ME for work on her Kulintang, piano and electronics project.

-Ms Faylor has travelled throughout Australia and South East Asia, studying Gamelan in Bali, performing at St. John’s Southgate in Melbourne, as well as on 3MBS Classical Radio in Melbourne.
-Ms Faylor has also been a member of Cultures in Harmony, a NY based NPO that brings classical music to developing countries and encourages cultural dialogue across boundaries through the use of music.
-In 2009 she travelled with CIH to the Philippines, where she gave master classes, taught private lessons, helped to organize a production at the Cultural Center of the Philippines, and performed chamber and solo music.
+Ms Faylor has travelled throughout Australia and South East Asia: to study Gamelan in Bali, and to perform concerts in Melbourne and Sydney, Australia.
+She has been a member of Cultures in Harmony, a NY based NPO that encourages cultural dialogue across boundaries through the use of music.
+She has travelled with CIH to the Philippines to give master classes and concerts at several institutions including the Cultural Center of the Philippines.